GarvitGarg-AI/100-days-of-code-youtube/13-Day13-String-Methods/.tutorial/Tutorial.md

 True
  ```
 ## isalpha() :
-The isalnum() method returns True only if the entire string only consists of A-Z, a-z.
+The isalpha() method returns True only if the entire string only consists of A-Z, a-z.
 If any other characters or punctuations or numbers(0-9) are present, then it returns False.
 ### Example :
 ```python
 str1 = "Welcome"